denyncrawford/deno-figlet/README.md

 - Available font list.
 - Dictionary Documentation.
 - How to: Make your own dictionary preset.
+- How to: Font usage markup.

 ## :clipboard: Changes

-- Now the deno-figlet comes with a font bundler to parse all fonts into ESM modules.
+- Now the deno-figlet mod comes with a font bundler to parse all fonts into ESM modules.
 It makes importing and manipulating them a lot easier, but the fonts must still be written in FIGfont format.

 - You can now import the fonts separately to play with them however you want.